 II.
+Relevance for GRVA

+3. This short chapter provides two examples aimed at suggesting that GRVA might have to look into Artificial Intelligence in the context of vehicle regulations.

+A. Test results reproducibility according to UN GTRs ad UN Regulations

+4. GRVA develops technical requirements and guidance that are technology neutral, unless a specific technology requires appropriate and specific provisions.

+5. GRVA discussed (GRVA-12-06) that in the case of functions, which are based on software that is generated by Artificial Intelligence, the outcome associated with this AI for a given situation will not necessarily be predictable.

+6. The predictability of test results is an important factor for the type-approval and for the self-certification.

+B. Specific features of AI systems used in automotive products

+7. AI systems, used in automotive products, may provide the possibility for offline retraining combined with a thorough validation and Over-the-Air (OTA) updates.
+This offers a compromise that allows adaptations to model drift and model staleness processes while guaranteeing a certain level of safety and security.

+8. GRVA might wish to evaluate whether the provisions regarding software updates (in UN Regulation No. 156 and in the recommendations on uniform provisions concerning cyber security and software updates) adequately address retraining and OTA updates.

+III.
 List of AI relevant definitions in the context of vehicle regulations

-3. The terms below are inspired by the definitions under review at the International Standard Organization (see ISO/IEC 22989).
+9. The terms below are are taken from the definitions under review at the International Standard Organization (see ISO/IEC 22989).

-[4.
-Artificial intelligence is a set of methods or automated entities that together build, optimize and apply a model so that the system can, for a given set of predefined tasks, compute predictions, recommendations, or decisions.
+10. Artificial intelligence is a set of methods or automated entities that together build, optimize and apply a model so that the system can, for a given set of predefined tasks, compute predictions, recommendations, or decisions.

-5. Machine learning is a data based computational techniques to create an ability to "learn" without an explicitly programmed algorithm such that the model's behaviour reflects the data or experience.
+11. Machine learning is a collection of data-based computational techniques to create an ability to learn without an explicitly programmed outcome such that the model's behavior reflects the data or experience.

-6. Machine learning model is a mathematical construct that generates an inference, or prediction, based on input data.
+12. Machine learning model is a computer science construct that generates an inference, or prediction, based on input data.

-7. Deep learning is an approach to creating rich hierarchical representations through the training of neural networks with many hidden layers. .
+13. Deep learning is a process whereby neural networks use single/multiple layers of processing intended to extract progressively higher level features from data.

-8. Supervised learning is a type of machine learning that makes use of labelled data during training.
+14. Supervised learning is a type of machine learning that makes use of labelled data during training.

-9. Unsupervised learning is a type of machine learning that makes use of unlabelled data during training.
+15. Unsupervised learning is a type of machine learning that makes use of unlabeled data during training.

-10. Reinforcement learning is a type of machine learning utilizing a reward function to optimize a machine learning model by sequential interaction with an environment. .
+16. Reinforcement learning is a (collection of) training technique that permits to an agent to learn actions to be taken from experiences, optimizing a quantitative reward gained along the time.

-11. Dataset is a collection of data with a shared format and goal-relevant content.
+17. Dataset is a collection of data with a shared format and goal-relevant content.

-12. Data sampling is a process to select a subset of data samples intended to present patterns and trends similar to that of the larger dataset being analysed.
+18. Data sampling is a process to select a subset of data intended to present patterns and trends similar to those of the larger dataset being analyzed.

-13. Data annotation is the process of attaching a set of descriptive information to data without any change to that data.
+19. Data annotation is the process of attaching a set of descriptive information to data without any change to that data.

-14. Training is the process to establish or to improve the parameters of a machine learning model.
+20. Training is the process to tune the parameters of a machine-learning model.

-a machine learning algorithm, by using training data.
-15. Retraining is an approach to creating rich hierarchical representations through the training of neural networks with many hidden layers.

-16. Continuous learning describes incremental training of an AI system throughout the lifecycle to achieve defined goals governed by pre and post operation risk acceptance criteria and human oversight.

-17. Self-learning describes incremental training of an AI system throughout the lifecycle to achieve defined goals governed by pre and post operation risk acceptance criteria making possible a continuous activation of the new system output with or without human oversight.
+21. Training data is a subset of input data samples used to train a machine learning model

+22. Validation data is data used to assess the performance of a final machine learning model

-18. Online learning describes incremental training of a new version of the AI system during operation to achieve defined goals based on post operation acceptance criteria and human oversight without activating the new system output until released.
+23. Online learning describes incremental training of a new version of the AI system during operation to achieve defined goals based on post operation acceptance criteria and human oversight without activating the new system output until released.